Advanced CSS Units & Functions¶

 CSS Math Functions¶

 Divi 5 accepts CSS math functions in any numeric field.
-When a function is entered, the unit picker's arrow incrementer and scrubber are disabled since computed values cannot be adjusted by simple increment/decrement.
+When a function is entered, the unit picker's increment/decrement buttons are disabled (since computed values cannot be adjusted by simple up/down arrows).

 calc() — Mixed-Unit Arithmetic¶